MyPureCloud/developer-center-blog/source/2023-01-11-priority-skills-modification/index.md

 category: 4
 ---

 Hello, developers!
-2023 is underway, and today's blog entry is an introduction to priority and skill modification for in-queue interactions.
-In the past, it wasn't possible to update these while an interaction sat in the queue, but now it can be done using either the Genesys Cloud API or built-in tools provided by Genesys Cloud Architect's In-Queue call flows.
+2023 is underway, and today's blog entry introduces priority and skill modification for in-queue interactions.
+It wasn't possible to update these in the past while an interaction sat in the queue, but now it can be done using either the Genesys Cloud API or built-in tools provided by Genesys Cloud Architect's In-Queue call flows.

-To demonstrate the utility of this, lets look at two scenarios:
+To demonstrate the utility of this, let's look at two scenarios:

-1. An organization has identified hold times as an area for improvement.
+1. An organization has identified the hold times as an area for improvement.
 The new target states that if hold time exceeds 15 minutes, the call's priority should be increased to 50.

-2. An organization's clients are mostly native Spanish speakers, but many also have English as a second language.
+2. An organization's clients are primarily native Spanish speakers, but many also have English as a second language.
 When a customer selects Spanish, the inbound flow transfers the call to the queue with the language skill set to Spanish.
-Makes sense so far, but what if there aren't any Spanish speaking agents available at the time?
+Makes sense so far, but what if there aren't any Spanish-speaking agents available then?
 To remedy this, the organization decides that after a call sits in the queue for 15 minutes, the language skill should be set to English.

 :::primary
 Note: The queue used for this testing example used Standard Routing as its routing method and All Skills Matching as its evaluation method.
-These are relevant considerations, but not mandatory.
+These are relevant considerations but not mandatory.
 :::

 :::primary
-Note: Regarding the API approach, the aim of this post is not to demonstrate a fully-implemented client application, rather it highlights the use of the relevant API resources, and outlines any other steps needed to complete the solution.
+Note: Regarding the API approach, this post aims not to demonstrate a fully-implemented client application, rather it highlights the use of the relevant API resources and outlines any other steps needed to complete the solution.
 :::

-With Architect's tools for In-Queue call flows, or using the API for a custom approach, the solution is here.
+The solution is here with Architect's tools for In-Queue call flows or using the API for a custom approach.

 ## Architect approach

 ### Inbound call flow
-When opting to use solely Architect for the implementation, the In-Queue call flow will differ from that of the API approach.
+The In-Queue call flow differs from the API approach when opting to use Architect solely for the implementation.
 However, the inbound call flow won't change in this case.

 To direct the inbound calls appropriately, set up the DTMF menu.
-First, configure the audio the customer will be greeted with using an audio sequence.
+First, configure the audio the customer is greeted with using an audio sequence.

 ![Audio sequence](menu-audio-sequence.png "Audio sequence")

-A separate DTMF task will be needed to handle each menu option.
+A separate DTMF task wis required to handle each menu option.
 The tasks will look very similar in this case.
-The difference lies in which language skill gets set when the call is transferred to the queue.
+The difference lies in the language skills set when the call is transferred to the queue.
 Here's the handling of the "Spanish" option.

 ![DTMF Spanish task](dtmf-task-2.png "DTMF Spanish task")